We pressed a thought into the wayside,

 Click here for an outline that includes these annotation methods and a few others.

-Here are some other resources for learning how to make a satisfying mess out of your books:
+Here are two other resources for learning how to make a satisfying mess out of your books:

 “How to Mark a Book,” an essay by Mortimer J. Adler

 “All Books are Coloring Books,” a book review of The Art of Reading: a Handbook on Writing by Roger J. Ray and Ann Ray